Healthy Homes Assessment Upper Hutt

 Home Assessments Upper Hutt for Rental Properties

-There are numerous concerns you should look for when conducting an house inspection to determine whether your rental property is in compliance with the requirements of the Healthy Homes Standards.
-Some examples include:
+There are a variety of concerns to check in the house evaluation to determine if your rental property is in compliance with the minimal requirements of the Healthy Homes Standards.
+There are a few examples:

 • Do you have enough drainage? the draught is stopped?

-The repercussions of not having a Healthy home that is in compliance with The Residential Tenancies Act and consequently being in the wrong of the tenancy services ruling can be significant for landlords and property managers.
-For specialist advice, call today to book your rental property house evaluation.
+The repercussions of not having the Healthy Home in accordance with lawful Residential Tenancies Act and consequently falling on the wrong side of the Tenancy solutions ruling can have a significant impact for landlords and property managers.
+For expert guidance, contact us today to schedule your rental property house evaluation.

 home assessments for rental properties